rapid7/metasploit-framework/CONTRIBUTING.md

 * **Don't** leave your pull request description blank.
 * **Don't** abandon your pull request.
 Being responsive helps us land your code faster.

+[Here](https://github.com/rapid7/metasploit-framework/pull/3043) is an excellent example of a good pull request.
+Try to follow that format.

 #### New Modules

 * **Do** run `tools/msftidy.rb` against your module and fix any errors or warnings that come up.
 Even better would be to set up `msftidy.rb` as a [pre-commit hook](https://github.com/rapid7/metasploit-framework/blob/master/tools/dev/pre-commit-hook.rb).